RockefellerArchiveCenter/archivematica-local/transferAndSetup.md

 {:/comment}

-## Move transfer to Transfer Source
+## Transfer Source

-Transfers must be placed in the Transfer Source in order to be ingested (either manually or automatically) into Archivematica.
+Transfers must be placed in the [Transfer Source](administration#locations) in order to be ingested (either manually or automatically) into Archivematica.
 More information on the Transfer Source can be found in the Storage Service documentation.